OnePunchVAM/aid-tracking-plugin/README.md

 A plugin that detects World Info entries in your context and display's them in the AID stats UI.

 ![Tracking Plugin in Action](https://cdn.discordapp.com/attachments/717764081058185316/817918617806307368/unknown.png)

+**Note:** This plugin will only detect VANILLA style keys (ie, comma separated strings).
+If you are using the EWIJSON script, this plugin cannot detect it's injected context.

+## Usage

+Add the `trackingPlugin.execute(modifiedText)` call somewhere in your `contextModifier` script.